-As noted in the table above, we recognized a gross profit of \$23 million for the first half of 2017 compared to a gross loss of \$4 million for the same period of 2016, or an increase of \$27 million.
+As noted in the table above, we recognized a gross profit of \$15.7 million for the first nine months of 2017 compared to a gross loss of \$40.4 million for the same period of 2016, or an increase in gross profit of \$56.1 million.
 In addition to the net positive effect from the higher sales discussed above, our gross profit improved primarily through:

-- a reduction in our feedstock and other operating costs at our El Dorado Facility as (i) this facility produced ammonia from natural gas in the first half of 2017 compared to purchasing ammonia during most of the same period of 2016 and (ii) costs associated with the start-up and commissioning activities performed on the ammonia plant during the second quarter of 2016 were not incurred in the second quarter of 2017; - a reduction in overall fixed plant expenses; - a recovery of precious metals of \$2.9 million during the second quarter of 2017, which metals had accumulated over time within certain manufacturing equipment; and - improved absorption of fixed costs from improved on-stream rates at our Cherokee Facility.
+- a reduction in our feedstock and other operating costs at our El Dorado Facility as (i) this facility produced ammonia from natural gas in the first nine months of 2017 compared to purchasing ammonia during most of the first six months of 2016 and (ii) costs associated with the start-up, commissioning and optimizing activities performed on the ammonia plant during the second and third quarters of 2016 were not incurred in 2017; - a reduction in overall fixed plant expenses; - a reduction in repair expenses associated with planned and unplanned downtime; - a recovery of precious metals of \$2.9 million during the second quarter of 2017, which metals had accumulated over time within certain manufacturing equipment; and - improved absorption of fixed costs from improved on-stream rates at our Cherokee Facility.

-In addition, during the first half of 2016, we incurred a one-time cost of \$12.1 million relating to consulting services associated with the reduction of property taxes from fixing the assessed value for our El Dorado Facility.
-The increase in gross profit was partially offset by an increase in overall depreciation expense of approximately \$9.5 million primarily as a result of our new ammonia plant at our El Dorado facility was in the start-up and commissioning phase during the second quarter of 2016 and did not have a full six-month period of depreciation and higher average natural gas feedstock cost at the Cherokee and Pryor Facilities decreased gross profit.
+In addition, during the first nine month of 2016, we incurred a one-time cost of \$12.1 million relating to consulting services associated with the reduction of property taxes from fixing the assessed value for our El Dorado Facility.
+The increase in gross profit was partially offset by an increase in overall depreciation expense of approximately \$8.9 million primarily as a result of our new ammonia plant at our El Dorado Facility not being put into service until mid-May 2016 and higher average natural gas feedstock cost at our Cherokee and Pryor Facilities.